Henrybreanna02/Portfolio/Sample 1.md

 * *Italics*: to italicize text, add "*" before and after the text you would like italicized.
 For example, "\*Text\*"
 * ~~Strikethrough~~: To strikethrough text, add "~~" before and after the text.
 For example, "\~~Text~~"
 * Blockquotes: To add a blockquote, add "> " before the text you would like quoted.
 For example, "\>Markdown is fun!"
-* Backslash use: Use "\" before a syntax if you want to use symbols associated with other commands.
+* Backslash use: Use a backslash before a syntax if you want to use symbols associated with other commands.
 For example, "*" are used for lists so if you want to actually use *, write \*.

 **Page Separation**